microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 ## Face training

-Media Server can be trained to recognize faces, as well as objects, classes of object, vehicles and more.
-We will now train our faces into the system and run the `FaceRecognize` analysis engine to identify ourselves from the webcam stream.
+Media Server can be trained to recognize faces, as well as specific objects, classes of object, vehicles and more.
+We will now train our faces into the system and run the `FaceRecognize` analysis engine to identify ourselves from the webcam video stream.

-Media Server training can be performed through its web API, detailed in the  [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_1/MediaServer/Help/index.html#Actions/Training/_TrainingActions.htm).
-For smaller or one-off projects you may find it easier to use the [`gui`](http://127.0.0.1:14000/a=gui) web interface.
+Media Server training can be performed through its web API, detailed in the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer/Help/index.html#Actions/Training/_TrainingActions.htm).
+For smaller projects, demos and testing, you may find it easier to use the [`gui`](http://127.0.0.1:14000/a=gui) web interface.

 ![face-training](./figs/face-training.png)